Mu Cang Chai decoded: Complete guide for first-time visitors

 >>>> Explore North Vietnam Tours 🌄

-These remarkable rice terraces, now recognized as a national natural heritage of Vietnam, are a source of pride for farmers and a source of joy for photographers, to the extent that the road passing through them has been aptly named the "photographers' route."
+Now acknowledged as part of Vietnam's national natural heritage, these amazing rice terraces are a source of pride for farmers and joy for photographers, to the point where the road that runs through them has been properly dubbed the "photographers' route."

 >>> Learn more: 7 Amazing Places to Catch Stunning Rice Fields in Vietnam!